NEEDING A MEAL PLAN

 This evening I had to throw out two pounds of salmon that went bad in the fridge because I waited too long to use it.
 About 15 minutes after dinner was supposed to be ready, I returned home with take-out Pad Thai in hand.

 Cooking is not my strong suit.
 Give me an event to plan, a group to lead, something to organize, I’m your girl.
 Hosting a dinner party gives me a panic attack.
 Seriously.
 Not because of the mess or the entertaining, but because of the food.
 I get nervous and sweaty when asked to bring a side dish or host a dinner.
-I love having people over, but if food’s involved I struggle.
+If food’s involved I struggle.

 HOW TO ORGANIZE YOUR MEAL PLANS WITHOUT STARTING FROM SCRATCH

-2. CREATE A MEAL PLAN CYCLE: Print out the calendar below and fill in the blanks with meals.
+Print out the meal plan calendar below and fill in the blanks with meals.
 Print a second month if you need it.
 Otherwise, rotate through the month once you’re done.

 FRIDAY: Order pizza or some other delivery.
 Make a family night of it!
 Play a game or watch a movie.